biocentral/biocentral/docs/Contributing/building.md

 # Building

-Overview how to build biocentral for different platforms
+Overview how to build biocentral for different platforms locally.

 ## Linux